eugenio-guarino/aria-minecraft-server-iac/windows_instructions.md

    - Press Play.
 This will install the mods.

 4. **Turn On the server**
-   - Download the client from [here](https://storage.googleapis.com/aria-minecraft-server/aria-client.exe).
+   - Download the launcher from [here](https://storage.googleapis.com/aria-minecraft-server/aria-launcher.exe).
    - Ignore the warning messages, download the application and run it.
    - Insert the secret code which you can find pinned in the Telegram group.
-   - Press the button 'Avvia il server'.
+   - Press the button 'Start up server'.

 5. **Connect to server**
    - After following the 4th step, go to the telegram group and wait for the IP address of the server.